Newton0921/OT-STANDALONE/6_Generator Reactive-Power_Setpoint/Module_1_Red/Red-Writeup.md

-Viewed service_availability_ttp.yaml:1-22
-Viewed Red-Writeup.md:1-25

-Here is the complete, step-by-step solution for Challenge 6 (**Generator Reactive-Power Setpoint**).

-This challenge focuses on the **OPC UA** protocol, which is a modern, highly popular ICS communication standard.

 ### Step 1: Network Discovery (Scanning for OPC UA)
 First, the participant scans the network to locate the industrial service.
 OPC UA almost always runs on TCP port 4840.